 What Is An Eternity Ring?

-You might have heard people refer to this type of jewellery and nodded your head in understanding but what exactly is an eternity ring, what does it represent and do you need to buy one?
+You might have heard people refer to this type of jewellery and nodded your head in understanding.
+What exactly is an eternity ring and what does it represent and do you need to buy one?

 History of the Eternity Ring

-It’s a piece of finger jewellery that is also sometimes referred to as an infinity ring and represents eternal love… how romantic!
+It’s a piece of finger jewellery that is also sometimes referred to as an infinity ring and represents eternal love.
 In terms of its origins, it does seem to date back thousands of years ago to Egyptian times when they used them as symbols of eternal life and love.

 When Do People Give These Rings?

-With jewellery, there really are no hard and fast rules so if you wish to gift someone a nice piece, it’s unlikely they will refuse it!
-However in more recent traditions, the eternity ring does represent a piece of jewellery that a partner exchanges to mark an important juncture in the couples lives .
+With jewellery, there really are no hard and fast rules so if you wish to gift someone a nice piece.
+It is unlikely they will refuse it!
+However in more recent traditions the eternity ring does represent a piece of jewellery that a partner exchanges to mark an important juncture in the couples lives.
 It is very common to buy an eternity ring to celebrate a wedding anniversary or relationship anniversary (if choosing not to be married).

 What is a Push Present ?